Our Junior Church is thriving. There are activities for children of different ages during every Sunday service. All activities are free.

 We have an excellent team of adult volunteers trained to lead ‘Sunday School’ activities, meeting in the Millennium Rooms at the top of the stairs when you come into the church building.
 The children gather in church for the beginning of our Sunday morning service, then leave for Junior Church worship and learning activities during the singing of the first hymn.
 They rejoin the congregation during the communion toward the end of the service.

 You can be confident that your children are in good hands whilst you worship with the main congregation.
 We uphold detailed Safeguarding Procedures in all our work with children.

 What happens at Junior Church?

 Junior Church meets every Sunday, except when there is an All Age Communion service when the whole of the church family worships together.
 Children join the Junior Church session in the Millennium Rooms from the main service in the church at the start of the first hymn.

 We briefly introduce ourselves and light a candle to remind children that, 'Jesus is the light of the world’.
 Although each session is different, it usually includes:

 - Creative activity, e.g. colouring or sticking

 The children rejoin their parents in the service during Holy Communion and are brought up to the altar rail for a blessing.
-After Communion, Robert, our vicar, asks children from both Minnows and the older Junior Church groups to share what they have been doing with the rest of the congregation.
+After Communion, Robert, our vicar, asks children to share what they have been doing with the rest of the congregation.

 Surely my baby is too young?

 You’d be amazed!
-Even very tiny babies love the company of other children and appear to enjoy the worship at Minnows.
+Even very tiny babies love the company of the other children and enjoy the atmoshphere at Junior Church.